 - Deckchair rent on the peninsula

-- The Islands of Primošten archipelago are very close to the town, ideal for day boat trips – it is possibile to rent a boat in Marina Kremik (2 km from the center)
+- The Islands of Primošten archipelago are very close to the town, ideal for day boat trips – it is possibile to rent a boat in town center and in Marina Kremik (2 km from the center)

 - Tennis courts